environmental-forecasting/model-ensembler/docs/user/configuration.md

           cmd:  touch post_batch.keep
 ```

+The batches are defined, and the scripts generated from the files in `template_job/` are executed.

 !!! note "Individual batch configuration"
     Should you wish to individually configure batches, it is possible to use
     `batch_config:` options under `batches:`, for example: